 If you have any other questions about making your online course accessible, we are at your disposal.
 Submit an Accessibility Consultation Request and we will follow up with you to schedule a meeting.

 Making Accessibility a Priority

 Problems relating to accessibility pervade both physical and online classrooms.
-While online courses can make educational access easier for learners who are less physically mobile, many disabled students continue to struggle with obtaining the access they need simply because their courses were designed without accessibility in mind.
-Accordingly, this web page is intended to educate our online and hybrid instructors as to the legalities and institutional policies related to designing accessible online materials, as well as provide resources and practical solutions for common accessibility questions you may encounter during the course design process.
-At CLEAR, we’re dedicated to working with the UNT Office of Disability Accommodation to ensure that all UNT students have equal opportunity to learn.
+While online courses can make educational access easier for learners who are less physically mobile, many students with disabilities continue to struggle with obtaining the access they need simply because their courses were designed without accessibility in mind.
+This web page is intended to educate our online and hybrid instructors as to the legalities and institutional policies related to designing accessible online materials, as well as provide resources and practical solutions for common accessibility questions you may encounter during the online course design process.
+At DSI CLEAR, we’re dedicated to working with the UNT Office of Disability Access to ensure that all UNT students have equal opportunity to learn.

 Laws and Policy

 Designing your course for accessibility is not just a recommended best practice, it’s also the law.
 Many well-respected, American educational institutions have faced lawsuits due to what some judges deemed actionable negligence towards the needs of students with disabilities attempting to access university materials online.
 Most individual institutional policies related to online accessibility are upheld by sections 508 and 504 of the Rehabilitation Act, which requires federal and federally funded programs to accommodate all individuals with disabilities.
 Originally enacted in 1973, an amendment (Section 508) to the Rehabilitation Act was passed in 1998 due to the rapid growth of the internet, which takes into account equal individual access to electronic and information technology.